-The University makes a significant, positive contribution to the economy and quality of life of its surrounding communities, the region, and the state as a whole.
-It employs thousands of people, purchases millions of dollars in supplies and services from state vendors, and attracts tens of millions of dollars in out-of-state funding.
+While the University exists for these educational purposes, it also makes an additional positive and direct contribution to the economy and quality of life of the state and the region.
+Montclair State employs thousands of people, makes voluminous purchases from state vendors and attracts tens of millions of dollars in out-of-state funding.